Quality Control

 Individual machines roll for quality upgrades when they hit work milestones, similar to the chance-based progression of Factorio's quality system.
 By default there's a 1% chance per attempt, but you can adjust this up to 100% for guaranteed upgrades.

 If an upgrade attempt fails, the machine tries again when it reaches the next milestone.
+There's an optional luck parameter which increases the chance after each failure.

 Fair assembler treatment